"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 John 6:26 - Jesus answered them and said, “Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.

 Why do you follow Jesus?
 Is it because He did a miracle in your life?
 Is it because you saw someone getting healed miraculously?
 Is it because your prayers got answered when you were desperate for it?
 Is it because of the many signs you saw which led you to believe that this Jesus is probably real?
 Here’s a good one….Is it because you have seen that most professing Christians are somewhat good, kind, don’t swear and mostly helpful?
+Is it because you find friends in church and you sort of love the music and the band?
 What is the most forceful motivator that causes you to believe in Jesus?

 The bible says “Everyone has fallen short of the glory of the God.
 There is not one righteous.
 Not even one”.

 Have you ever felt convicted of something in your life and tried to stop it and found you couldn’t?
+Perhaps an addiction maybe.
 You found it to be a struggle, sometimes a seemingly unending struggle?
 That’s because of our sinful nature.
-That’s also because of the evil forces of darkness that have had control over us for very many years.
+Our sinful nature wars against our new born again self.
+We have a genuine desire to live a pure and holy life pleasing God, but our sinful nature prevents us from doing what we will to do.
+Sometimes it is also because of the evil forces of darkness that have had control over us for very many years.

-We need to realize that we desperately NEED a saviour.
+We need to realize that we desperately NEED a savior.
 Without this realization, we’ll find ourselves following Jesus for either one or all of the above mentioned reasons.
 And when we pray, we feel like we deserve answers to our prayers, we feel like we deserve the blessings of God, we feel like we’re doing everything right and God HAS to bless us.
-That somewhat sums up much of todays “Name it, Claim it” gospel message.
+That somewhat sums up much of todays “Name it, Claim it” gospel message isn't it?

 The truth is we don’t deserve anything from God.
+The only thing we deserve is His justice.
 He doesn’t have to answer any of our prayers.
 He doesn’t have to work miracles for us.
 He doesn’t have to consistently entertain us to keep us interested in Him.
 Yet in His abundant grace and mercy, He does love us, care for us and provide for our needs.

 I encourage you to read Isaiah 6:1-5 and get an understanding of how HOLY God is.